Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    selects edge rings with edges.
 Topological Distance
-   Which only takes into account the number of edges of the path and not the length of the edges to calculate the distances, Fill Region :kbd:`Shift-Ctrl-RMB`
+   Which only takes into account the number of edges of the path and not the length of the edges to calculate the distances.
+Fill Region :kbd:`Shift-Ctrl-RMB`
    Selects all elements in the shortest paths from the active selection to the clicked area.
 Checker Deselect